 Betty hails from Minnesota, having spent her childhood growing up in a rural farming community.
-After college she raised a family while building a career in real estate investment/development in Minneapolis.
-Her entrepreneurial spirit and passion for food and wine fueled the fires that transitioned her from owner/teacher of a cooking school in Minneapolis, to creating a winery in Napa Valley.
+After college she raised a family while building a career in real estate investment and development in Minneapolis.
+Her entrepreneurial spirit and passion for food and wine fueled the fires that transitioned her from owner and teacher of a cooking school in Minneapolis, to creating a winery in Napa Valley.

-In Napa, Betty fell in love with the beauty of the land, the vineyards, and the climate.
-In 1990 she landed in Oakville with a parcel of land, including vineyards and a home site.
-Betty reconnected with her deep rooted appreciation of the soil and the bounties it brings.
+In Napa, Betty fell in love with the beauty of the land, the vineyards and the climate.
+She landed in Oakville with a parcel of land, including vineyards and a home site.
+Betty reconnected with her deep-rooted appreciation of the soil and the bounties it brings.
 Over the next few years, additional vineyards, construction of a winery and the release of her first vintage of wine followed.
 While in Los Angeles conducting a tasting of her wines in 2003, she met Paul.
 A friendship developed rapidly, followed by dating.
 During their early years together, Paul and Betty traveled together to promote her wines, solidifying the idea to Paul that he would enjoy developing a new wine venture.

-A marriage, a special vineyard on Mount Veeder and many years later, Paul and Betty now share a challenging goal of making the best possible wine from the exceptional vineyards they steward.
-Likewise they are most fortunate to enjoy family life provided by numerous children (all girls) and even more grandchildren (mostly boys).
-Betty and Paul continue life’s joyous ride as companions, partners, and winemaking buddies in the O’Shaughnessy Estate Winery.
+A marriage, a special vineyard on Mount Veeder and many years later, Paul and Betty now share a goal of making the best possible wine from the exceptional vineyards they steward together at Progeny Winery.
+Likewise, they are most fortunate to enjoy a family life provided by numerous children (all girls) and even more grandchildren (mostly boys).
+They continue life’s joyous ride as companions, partners and winemaking buddies.